 - Pool man to maintain the pool if a property has a pool or spa.

 Many homeowners are using security systems and cameras.
 Ring cameras are great and are motion-sensitive.
 The cameras do have to make the home more secure and that is an added benefit for a homeowner.

 Of course, this is an option, and every homeowner needs to make that decision for themselves.
 Many of the security systems and cameras can be operated from an iPhone or Android device.
 This smart home technology will improve the overall value of your home.
 There are companies such as Ring and Nest which do offer cameras that you can access from your phone.
 There are also doorbells that get rung through your phone as well.

 Even if the home you are buying does not need any “work” at the moment, you need to allocate money on a monthly basis and have reserves for maintenance.
+Saving for the unexpected is very important factor with the costs of home ownership.
 Houses are not rocket science, however, things do wear out or break.
 You could have a plumbing leak, make sure the house has a fresh coat of paint, or even replacing window coverings.
 It is important to have a reserve account when you purchase the home and save monthly for maintenance on the home.